-NH Healthy Families Member Services 1-866-769-3085 (TTY/TDD 1-855-742-0123) Member Handbook 37
+NH Healthy Families Member Services 1-866-769-3085 (TTY/TDD 1-855-742-0123) h healthy families.
+Member Handbook 38

 If you have an emergency, the Plan or your PCP will talk with the doctors who are giving you emergency care to help manage and follow-up on your care.
 The doctors who are giving you emergency care will decide when your condition is stable and the medical emergency is over.